VedanM/CS521-Debunking-Solana/README.md

 **Issues**

 Unfortunately, when trying to connect the second validator to the bootstrap validator, we were unsuccessful.
 There was a problem in connecting it to the first validator's gossip port.
 As a result, we only had one validator properly running in the cluster, though that should be enough to calculate the slot ALH and ADH hashes.
 However, these hashes weren't present in the log.
-We theorize that since the Solana cluster was setup in WSL, which is known for having issues with file descriptor and RAM limitations for Solana, the logs were unable to display the ALH and ADH hashes properly.
-It's also possible that the log verbosity levels were too low (which wasn't fixable), or the validator was progressing mostly with votes and no account changes (in which case the delta hashes and lattice hashes might not be computed or logged as accounts aren't being modified otherwise).
+We theorize that since the Solana cluster was set up in WSL, which is known for having issues with file descriptors and RAM limitations for Solana, the logs were unable to display the ALH and ADH hashes properly.
+It's also possible that the log verbosity levels were too low (which wasn't fixable), or the validator was progressing mostly with votes and no account changes (in which case, the delta hashes and lattice hashes might not be computed or logged as accounts aren't being modified otherwise).